For institutions and SME support programmes

 For institutions, chambers and SME support programmes

-AFT Global helps institutions test EU market readiness before resources are committed, and turn firm-level assessments into cohort-level programme intelligence.
+AFT Global helps institutions test EU market readiness before resources are committed, turning firm-level assessments into cohort-level programme intelligence.

 Where AFT sits in SME internationalisation programmes